StavropoulosK/SQL-BACKEND-APPLICATION-SQLITE-PYTHON/README.md

 We just write Gui() at the bottom of the program python->project.py to start the application.
-If we want to run the simulation program that fills all arrays from the beginning we write Simulate().In the Simulate class at constructor we can set the desired parameters of the simulation.
+If we want to run the simulation program that fills all arrays from the beginning we write Simulate().
+In the Simulate class at the constructor we can set the desired parameters of the simulation.